 My mom always made homemade pudding when I was growing up and I loved it.
 There is something about homemade pudding that is just so much better than the stuff from the box.

 I know many people have never made homemade pudding, but it is really not difficult at all.
 In fact, it is quite easy.
-A few years ago I did a video on how to make homemade vanilla pudding to show just how easy it is.

 One of the things I love now about homemade pudding is that it is gluten free because most recipes use cornstarch to thicken it.
 And not only is it gluten free, it is a dessert that no one will think twice about being gluten free.

-But pudding really is more than a holiday treat.
-It makes a great lunch box treat for kids and a fun snack as well.
 Pudding is one of those foods that is perfect for almost anytime.

 This double dark chocolate pudding I am sharing today is a little different take on your regular chocolate pudding.
 I used dutch processed cocoa and dark chocolate chips to make it extra rich and delicious.